Open Accessibility Menu

 • Spinal Injections Epidural/Facet "Dr. Charlu and his team was very nice and considerate.
 Dr Charlu did a good job and I feel better."
 Provider: Balaji (Bobby) S Charlu MD

-• Spinal Injections Epidural/Facet "Extremely nice, caring attitude" Provider: Balaji (Bobby) S Charlu MD
+• Spinal Injections Epidural/Facet "Just explaining what he was doing during the procedure made it very easy."
+Provider: Balaji (Bobby) S Charlu MD

 Patient Reviews are anonymous and provided through GetWell, a HIPAA compliant patient engagement tool.